KxSystems/docs/docs/wp/rt-tick/index.md

 ```

 : The schemas for these tables are subject to the constraint that the first two columns be called `time` and `sym` and be of datatype timespan (nanoseconds) and symbol respectively.

-!!! note "Earlier version"

-    Prior to the 2012.11.09 release of `tick.q`, the `time` column needed to be of datatype time (milliseconds) as opposed to timespan.

 `C:/OnDiskDB`